Stephen Whiting: Early life and education

 Whiting was born on 14 September 1967, in Ocean Springs, Mississippi.
 He studied at Ocean Springs High School, where he was a class officer and member of the soccer team that won four state championships.

 In 1989, Whiting received a B.A. degree in aeronautical engineering from the United States Air Force Academy as a distinguished graduate.
 He then received an M.A. in administrative sciences (organizational management) in 1997 from the George Washington University.
-He also has M.A. degrees in military operational arts and sciences from the Air Command and Staff College and airpower strategy from the School of Advanced Air and Space Studies.
+He also has M.A. degrees in military operational arts and sciences from the Air Command and Staff College and airpower strategy from the School of Advanced Air and Space Studies, both at Air University.
 He has also attended the Senior Executives in National and International Security program of the Harvard Kennedy School in 2017.
 He has also studied in the Squadron Officer School and Joint Forces Staff College as part of his professional military education.